JWKS Pinning

 Integrating External Identity Providers

 A consequence of pinning is that tokens signed by external IDPs (Auth0, Okta, Google, enterprise SSO, and similar) cannot be consumed directly by Microbus microservices.
-Their iss points at their own hostnames, which are not in the pinned list, so signature verification fails.
+Their iss points at their own hostnames, which are not in the pinned list.

 The integration pattern is the wrapper microservice: